-- In some cases, virtual methods such as “live” video may have been used during the Covid-19 pandemic or previously, and the extent to which this met the needs of all parties – especially the children – will need to be taken into account.
-Where virtual contact is established and working well, this might suggest that a return to face-to-face contact is less important than in cases where the quality of contact is poor or not serving its purpose.
-In considering virtual contact, there should always be an assessment of any risk factors, including the potential for accessing information that identifies online details of the child’s location.
+- In some cases, virtual methods such as “live” video may have been used, and the extent to which this met the needs of all parties – especially the children – will need to be taken into account.
+Where virtual contact is established and working well, this might suggest that face-to-face contact is less important than in cases where the quality of contact is poor or not serving its purpose.

-- Linked to this, the views of the child, parent and carers about contact will be crucial.
-It may be that there is a level of agreement about what is best, but even where that is the case, the local authority must be reassured that what is proposed is safe and lawful.
+- Linked to this, the views of the child, parents and carers about contact will be crucial.
+It may be that there is a level of agreement about what is best, but even where that is the case, the local authority must be reassured that what is proposed is safe.
 Every child must have an opportunity to express their thoughts and feelings about these issues in a supportive and open way, and may need support from a trusted adult to help them to articulate their feelings.
 Some children will also need reassurance and help to manage their anxiety about coronavirus and its implications.

 - It is important to recognise that in some cases, the child, carer or parent, or members of their households will be particularly vulnerable in relation to Covid-19 as the result of age or existing health conditions.
 There is also evidence that black and minority ethnic individuals are statistically more vulnerable to the virus, although the reasons for this are not entirely clear.